 Sandfire Resources America Inc. (the "Company") is focused on the exploration, development, and mining of its 100% owned flagship property, the Black Butte Copper Project in central Montana, USA.
-The Company plans to defend the permit, continue construction and operate an underground copper mining operation using modern environmentally responsible mining and processing technologies to generate significant economic benefits for Montana and the Company's stakeholders.
+The Company plans to uphold the permit, continue construction, and operate an underground copper mining operation using modern environmentally responsible technologies to generate significant economic benefits for Montana and the Company's stakeholders.